philzook58/philzook58.github.io/_posts/2024-03-24-knuckledrag2.md

 I recently tried an experiment in packaging eprover for easy installation and use from.
 I built a version using [cosmopolitan libc](https://github.com/jart/cosmopolitan) which produces a dat binary that works on linux, windows, mac, x86_64 or aarch64.
 Then I just included the binary in the repo.
 I needed to fiddle with a couple eprover makefiles to make the usage of cc, ar, ranlib no longer hardcoded, but otherwise it was fairly painless.

 Then I copied the binary, put it in my python package, committed it to the git repo, and added a line to my pyproject.toml stating I have extra data files.
 The `__init__.py` offers the path of this binary because it already can ask the `__file__` magic variable where itself is.
+I also offer a `__main__.py` that forwards the arguments of `python3 -m eprover /tmp/foo.p` .
+I saw this pattern here <https://simonwillison.net/2022/May/23/bundling-binary-tools-in-python-wheels/>

 The repo for this is here. <https://github.com/philzook58/pyeprover>
 I did the same thing for vampire, but did not compile using cosmopolitan. <https://github.com/philzook58/pyvampire>